Pseudoholomorphic quilts with figure eight singularity: Introduction

 {\bf Removal of Singularity Theorem~\ref{thm:remsing}:} If the composition \(L_{01} \circ L_{12}\) is {\bf cleanly immersed} (immersed, and in addition the local branches of \(L_{01} \circ L_{12}\) intersect one another cleanly), then \(w_0\) resp.\ \(w_2\) extend to continuous maps on \(D^2 \cong (\R \times (-\infty, 0]) \cup \{\infty\}\) resp.\ \(D^2 \cong (\R \times [0, \infty)) \cup \{\infty\}\), and \(w_1(s, -)\) converges to constant paths as $s\to\pm\infty$.
 If \(L_{01} \circ L_{12}\) is embedded, then the latter limits are equal.

 This theorem is the first step in the program outlined in \cite{b:thesis}, which proposes a collection of composition operations amongst Fukaya categories of different symplectic manifolds.

-In support of \cite{b:thesis}, Appendix~\ref{app:remsing} also proves the analogous removal of singularities for pseudoholomorphic disks with a type of immersed boundary values in \(L_{01}\circ L_{12}\), under the assumption that the latter is cleanly-immersed resp.\ immersed.
+In support of \cite{b:thesis}, Appendix~\ref{app:remsing} also proves the analogous removal of singularities for pseudoholomorphic disks with boundary values in an immersed Lagrangian with clean self-intersections.
 These results are not necessarily new, see Appendix~\ref{app:remsing} for citations, but provided for the sake of completeness.
 It is also conceptually useful to recast the (possibly singular) disk bubbles with boundary on \(L_{01}\circ L_{12}\) as {\bf squashed eight bubbles}, that is as triples of finite energy pseudoholomorphic maps satisfying the generalized seam condition